 Academy Prep Centers for Education

-The Rays Baseball Foundation awards annual scholarships to Academy Prep locations in St. Petersburg and Tampa.
+The Rays Baseball Foundation awards annual scholarships to Academy Prep locations in St. Petersburg, Tampa and Lakeland.
 Academy Prep provides a supportive academic environment designed for students who may not have succeeded in a traditional school setting.
 The centers inspire and empower economically disadvantaged students to become future community leaders through a rigorous middle school program coupled with ongoing graduate support.

 Barry Jones Memorial Scholarship

 In memory of beloved front office staff member Barry Jones, the Rays Baseball Foundation established the Barry Jones Memorial Scholarship.
 This scholarship recognizes a Manatee County student who exemplifies outstanding academic achievement and a commitment to community service.

 Don Zimmer Memorial Scholarship